 \subsection{Neural Topic Model}

 In this work, NTM (Figure ~\ref{fig:tm_lm_model_architecture} (a)) is based on Neural Variational Document Model (NVDM) proposed by \citeauthor{DBLP:conf/icml/MiaoYB16} \yrcite{DBLP:conf/icml/MiaoYB16}.
-It is an unsupervised generative model that learns to regenerate an input document $\mathbf{v}$ using a continuous latent semantic (topic) representation $\mathbf{h}$, sampled from a prior Gaussian distribution $p(\mathbf{h})$.
-NVDM adopts the neural variational inference framework to compute a posterior Gaussian distribution $q(\mathbf{h}|\textbf{v})$, approximating the true prior $p(\mathbf{h})$.
+It is an unsupervised generative model that learns to regenerate an input document $\mathbf{V}$ using a continuous latent topic representation $\mathbf{h}$ which is sampled from a prior Gaussian distribution $p(\mathbf{h})$.
+NVDM adopts the neural variational inference framework to compute a posterior Gaussian distribution $q(\mathbf{h}|\textbf{V})$ which approximates the true prior $p(\mathbf{h})$.